lgezelius/robotics/ROS2_Tutorial_Beginner_Client_Libraries.md

 This is the first opportunity to use [VS Code](Visual_Studio_Code.md) to make a change!

+After you modify and test ~/ros2_ws/src/ros_tutorials/turtlesim/src/turtle_frame.cpp, you can run the following, so that you aren't prompted in VS code to commit and push the file.

+    cd ~/ros2_ws/src/ros_tutorials
+    git update-index --assume-unchanged turtlesim/src/turtle_frame.cpp

 ## Creating a package

 Catkin and Ament are build systems for ROS 1 and ROS 2 respectively.
 (A catkin and an ament are both names for a type of flower cluster that is long and cylindrical.)